Fatma-Chaouech/audioverse/README.md

 Join the auditory adventure now! 🚀🎶 AudioVerse: Breathe Life Into Your Books! 📚💨

+## Features
+* Convert books to audiobooks with a single click
+* Smart voice selection for the perfect narration
+* Personalized voice cloning for a unique listening experience
+* Automatic integration of sound effects for immersive storytelling

+## Technologies
+* ElevenLabs
+* OpenAI
+* Streamlit
+* Pinecone

 ## Usage
 1. Clone the repository
     ```